The 5-Stage Leadership Change Process

-Leaders, there are no shortcuts to behavior change…but there is a reliable process.
+At 360 Coaching, there are no shortcuts to leadership behavior change.

 This work is informed by current adult development theory and evidence-based executive coaching practices.
-The stages of the process are outlined below giving a clear view of the executive leadership change process—how behavior actually shifts over time when leaders are supported through a structured development arc.
+The stages of the process are outlined below.
+A clear view of the executive leadership change process and how behavior actually shifts over time when leaders are supported through a structured development arc.

-Most leadership change efforts aren't very effective—not because leaders aren’t motivated, but because leaders aren't supported in effective ways.
+Other leadership change efforts aren't effective because leaders aren't supported in effective ways.

 Automatic Responses Take Over Under Pressure

-That’s because behavior is not driven by intention alone.
 Under stress, leaders default to well‑worn internal habits shaped by past success, protective instincts, and unexamined assumptions.
+It’s automatic.

-Without a process that addresses those internal drivers, even the most motivated leaders find themselves stress-driven reactivity.
+Without a process to address the internal drivers of those patterns, even the most motivated leaders find themselves in stress-driven reactivity.

-This is why sustainable leadership development must work beneath the surface—shifting not just what leaders know, but how they interpret situations, experience threat, and choose responses when the pressure is on.
+This is why sustainable leadership change must work beneath the surface.
+The shift will be not in what they know but in how they interpret situations, experience threat, and choose responses when the pressure is on.

 The approach is not about positive thinking or self-correction.
 It's about developing more accurate, flexible perspectives that support current leadership demands.